bryleinandan/MPGD-Main-Game/Assets/README_devs.txt

 	overworldItem inherits from IInteractable interface:
 	anything that can be interacted with must be on the correct layer!
 (Interactable) there must be an iinteractable.cs script on that object!

+manually overriding the label position must be done in the global inspector and not the prefab one